uliwitness/UKSyntaxColoredTextDocument/README.txt

 To adapt the syntax coloring to another language, change the SyntaxDefinition.plist file using Apple's Property List Editor.
 A syntax definition file is an NSDictionary saved as a property list (and can thus be edited using Apple's Property List Editor).
-It currently contains two entries.
+It currently contains two required entries.

 The first has the key "Components", which is an array of dictionaries each describing one "thing" that can be colorized.
 Here's what the various keys mean: